charlesfrye/charlesfrye.github.io/_posts/2018-03-06-frechet-derivative-introduction.markdown

 For example, $$x^2$$ is $$o(x)$$.
-If you are familar with the so-called "Big-O" notation, you can think of Big-O as meaning "less than or equal to, up to constants" and little-o as meaning "less than, up to constants".
+If you are familar with the so-called "Big-O" notation, you can think of Big-O as meaning "less than or equal to, up to constants" and little-o as meaning "strictly less than, up to constants".
 See
 [these notes](http://www.stat.cmu.edu/~cshalizi/uADA/13/lectures/app-b.pdf)
 for more details.